 “The ball is in your court” is an example of an idiom.

-While similar, “the ball is in your court” often carries a slightly stronger implication of responsibility or a significant decision.
-“It’s your turn” can be used in more casual, less consequential situations, like in a game.
-“The ball is in your court” often implies a more important, or impactful action.
+While similar, “the ball is in your court” often carries a slightly stronger implication of responsibility.
+“It’s your turn” can be used in a more casual way.

 This was all about the “Ball is in Your Court Idiom.”
 You can also follow the Learn English page of Leverage Edu for more exciting and informative blogs related to English grammar and the English language.